 LSA and Chicago Rush North Affiliation

 LSA and Chicago Rush North work together to bridge the gap between recreational and competitive soccer.
-Please see the information below for ways in which your player can get more involved with the Chicago Rush North travel club.
+Please see the information below for ways for your player to get more involved with the Chicago Rush North travel club.

-- Start dates: Week after Labor Day weekend
+- Start dates: Weekend after Labor Day weekend

 - Open to every u6, u8, and u10

-- 6-week program – $80 (must sign up for the program to be considered for emerging talent program in winter and spring) – Emerging Talent T-Shirt included in the cost.
+- 8-week program – $80 (must sign up for the program to be considered for emerging talent program in winter and spring u8/u10 only)